reduxjs/reselect/README.md

 The `memoize` argument is a memoization function to replace `defaultMemoize`.

 The `...memoizeOptions` rest parameters are zero or more configuration options to be passsed to `memoizeFunc`.
-The selectors `resultFunc` is passed as the first argument to `memoize` and the `memoizeOptions` are then passed from the second argument onwards:
+The selectors `resultFunc` is passed as the first argument to `memoize` and the `memoizeOptions` are passed as the second argument onwards:

 ```js
 const customSelectorCreator = createSelectorCreator(